 British employers and recruiters check your social media and use LinkedIn to vet candidates.
-Read this guide on how to optimise your profile to impress Tier 2 sponsors.
+Read this guide on how to optimise your profile to impress UK employers.

 Step 4: Prepare for Employment Screening Tests

-In the UK most companies organise pre-employment tests or talent assessments to determine if you are a good fit for the job.
+Most companies in the UK organise pre-employment tests or talent assessments to determine if you are a good fit for the job.

-There are different kinds of tests that assess whether your skills, personality, work style and knowledge fit the role at hand or company culture.
+Different kinds of tests assess whether your skills, personality, work style, and knowledge fit the role at hand or company culture.
 You often have to take Cognitive Ability Tests.
-Most of the time you have to take some sort of aptitude tests that examine your numerical and verbal reasoning skills, critical thinking and other traits.
+Most of the time, you have to take aptitude tests that examine your numerical and verbal reasoning skills, critical thinking and other traits.